cicero343/cicero343.github.io/_posts/2024-08-23-Uncovering-Hidden-Information-in-Files.md

 <h4>radare2</h4>

 radare2 is a powerful open-source framework for reverse engineering and analysing binaries.
-It includes a wide range of tools for disassembling, debugging, and analysing binary files.
+It includes a wide range of tools for disassembling, debugging, and decompilation.

 ![1_325iRMMQV2gupfGta-J7bQ](https://github.com/user-attachments/assets/0c2687a2-1cd2-404e-91a8-e6775c99f21a)